Helperbird/website/src/pages/features/text-to-speech.md

 img: i1EeaekPHIo
 icon: "/src/_includes/svgs/text-to-speech.svg"
 youtubeId: PfILiWebkuc
-cardTitle: Natural Text to Speech
+cardTitle: Text to Speech
-featureDescription: Turn text into lifelike natural speech.
-Helperbird can read aloud the content of any web pages, ebooks, and PDFs with natural-sounding voices.
+featureDescription: Convert written text into lifelike speech effortlessly.
+With Helperbird, have the contents of web pages, ebooks, and PDFs read aloud to you using realistic, natural-sounding voices.
 group: reading
-color: blue
+color: indigo
 tags:
   - features
   - reading